 - Snacks or food should not be used as a reward.

 - Encourage your child to watch the portion sizes of the food that they are eating.

-- Make up the bulk of most of your child's meals with starch-based foods (such as cereals, bread, potatoes, rice, pasta).
+- Make up a third of most of your child's meals with starch-based foods (such as cereals, bread, potatoes, rice, pasta).
 Wholegrain starch-based foods should be eaten when possible.

 - Make sure that your child eats plenty of foods high in fibre.
 Foods rich in fibre include wholegrain bread, brown rice and pasta, oats, peas, lentils, grain, beans, fruit, vegetables and seeds.
 Amongst other things, foods high in fibre will help to fill your child up.

-- Aim for at least five portions of a variety of fruit and vegetables per day for your child.
+- Aim for at least five portions, or ideally 7-9 portions, of a variety of fruit and vegetables per day for your child.